Why tanner makes you smell:

 Why do my armpits smell when I get use self tannner/spray tan?

 Stinky spray tans are perhaps the most common complaint from new clients who have had spray tans done previously at a different salon.
 I have heard it all at least once during my 10+ years of offering professional spray tans.
 However, stinky or smelly spray tans are a recurring theme.

 Many people don’t realize that there is actually a scientific reason that we get smelly spray tans.
 It’s usually not related to the tanning solution itself, but rather a person’s body reacting to the process of spray tanning.
 DHA is the active ingredient in all tanning products that causes your skin to change color.
 DHA changes your skin color due to a pH reaction happening in your skin, this causes a pH imbalance/disruption everywhere solution was applied.
-This PH imbalance releases a smell resulting in the dreaded spray tan smell, commonly known to non-spray tanners as body odor.
+Surprisingly, this PH imbalance releases a smell resulting in the dreaded spray tan smell, commonly known to non-spray tanners as body odor.

 Our bodies naturally create a variety of odors relative to the issue it’s currently dealing with.
 Many of us encounter and fight these issues daily.
 For example, most of us are currently using a pH-balancing deodorant to help combat common body odors.

 Spray tanning solutions come in a variety of colors and smells.
 The actual smell of the solution does not affect your pH, usually you are smelling a mixture of DHA and other natural or artificial fragrances (BronzedBerry only uses CLEAN and NATURAL ingredients in our solutions).
 However, the ingredients in spray tan solutions and the process of your skin becoming tan via DHA alters your pH and releases odor.
 BAM you stink.